Lady Caroline Nevill

-Lady Caroline Emily Nevill (31 May 1829 – 23 February 1887) was an early English photographer.
+Lady Caroline Emily Nevill (31 May 1829 – 23 February 1887) was an early English photographer and member of the noble House of Nevill.

 Personal life

-Caroline Emily Nevill was the eldest daughter of William Nevill, 4th Earl of Abergavenny, and his wife, Caroline Leeke.
-Her older brother William was born in 1826, at Longford Hall in Shropshire; her next-younger sister Henrietta Augusta was born in 1830, near Maidstone in Kent.
+Nevill was born at her mother's family seat of Longford Hall, Shropshire, the eldest daughter of Hon.
+William Nevill, and his wife, Caroline Leeke.
+Her father was a rector until 1845, when he succeeded his elder brother as Earl of Abergavenny.
+She had an older brother, William (1826–1915); and two sisters, Henrietta Augusta (1830–1912) and Isabel (1831–1915).

 Photography

-Nevill and her younger sisters Henrietta (1830–1912) and Isabel (1831–1915) were together known as "The Trio" when they exhibited at the London Photographic Society in 1854.
+Lady Caroline and her younger sisters were together known as "The Trio" when they exhibited at the London Photographic Society in 1854.
 Nevill was introduced to photography by W.J.
 Thomas, editor of the journal Notes and Queries.